protocol/research-website/content/posts/202201-axel-welcome/index.md

 **What problems are you most interested in?**

 > I am interested in the vaguely-defined field of “complex systems”.
 That is, systems made up of a large number of components with relatively simple and understandable dynamics (for instance electrons in a material, or rational token holders) but the complexity derives from their interactions.
-Specifically I’m interested in large-scale emergent phenomena, where some sort of visible order arises from the micro-scale chaos.
+Specifically, I’m interested in large-scale emergent phenomena, where some sort of visible order arises from the micro-scale chaos.
 I am especially interested in understanding how and to what extent this macroscopic behavior can be controlled by tuning microscopic variables.

 **What future technology are you most excited about?**